 - hands-on assessment of the child’s muscle tone, strength, flexibility, and reflexes

 - determining developmental milestones (how well he or she can sit, stand, or grasp objects)

 Your therapist will collaborate with your child’s physician, who may order further tests—such as blood work, magnetic resonance imaging (MRI), or computerized tomography (a CT Scan)—to reach a final diagnosis.

 How Can Therapy Help?

-Physical therapist, occupational therapist and integrated movement specialists are important partners in health care and fitness for anyone diagnosed with CP.
+Physical therapists, occupational therapists, and integrated movement specialists are important partners in health care and fitness for anyone diagnosed with CP.
 Our integrated care team helps people with CP gain strength and movement to function at their best throughout all the stages of life.

 They will provide care at different stages in the individual’s development, depending on his or her unique needs.
-They will work with other health care professionals, such as speech/language pathologists, physicians and social workers , to address all the individual’s needs as treatment priorities shift.
+They will work with other health care professionals to address all the individual’s needs as treatment priorities shift.

 Therapeutic Services in the Early Years: Birth to Age 4